ReFirmLabs/binwalk/src/extractors/README.md

 Internal extractor definitions need only specify the internal extractor function to call.
 This function must conform to the `extractors::common::InternalExtractor` type definition.

-The extraction funtion will be passed:
+The extraction function will be passed:

 - The entirety of the file data
 - An offset inside the file data at which to begin processing data